Yoav Rinon is a professor in the Department of Comparative Literature and the Department of Classics at the Hebrew University, Jerusalem.

 He trained in both fields at the Hebrew University where he received his Ph.D.
 His scholarly work reflects the integration of these complementary disciplines, focusing on questions of ethics and poetics.
 His publications include: The World of the Marquis de Sade, Homer and the Dual Model of the Tragic, a verse translation of and commentary (with Luisa Ferretti-Cuomo ) on Dante's Inferno (in Hebrew), and The Crisis in the Humanities (in Hebrew).
 He is now working on a book on questions of identity in the work of Walter Benjamin.

-I am a senior lecturer and chair of the Department of Comparative Literature at the Hebrew University of Jerusalem, where I have been teaching since 2009.
-I completed my PhD at the Centre for Medieval Studies at the University of Toronto in 2008.
+Gur Zak a senior lecturer at the department of Comparative Literature at the Hebrew University of Jerusalem, where he has been teaching since 2009.
+He completed his PhD at the Centre for Medieval Studies at the University of Toronto in 2008.